theafolayan/imagify/README.md

 - Creatives
 - Add a Wallet system for users to pay with

-## Contributing
+## Contributing to Imagify

 Thank you for considering contributing to Imagify.
 Kindly open an issue on the repository with the desired features you would like implemented and we'd discuss further.
+If you'd like to code yourself, feel free to fork the repository

 ## Code of Conduct